macOS Ventura Slow Boot Up? 14 Tips to Speed up Mac

 Fix 10: Reinstall macOS Without Erase Drive or After Erase Drive

-We can perform the Reinstall MacOS in Two ways, First is only install New MacOS that your Mac running on. and the second way is to Erase Data before installing and Installing a new copy of MacOS on Mac.
-After that we can restore backup data to Mac if we have taken in a time machine and If we wish.
+We can perform the Reinstall MacOS in Two ways, First is only install the New MacOS that your Mac is running on.
+And the second way is to Erase Data before installing and Installing a new copy of MacOS on Mac.
+After that, we can restore backup data to Mac if we have taken in a time machine and If we wish.

-I recommend this because I got huge success with the second option. finally, I love my Mac to use like my windows OS.
-I guess that New MacOS Ventura is hanging while I am using it on my Mac Mini 2014 Model. also, the startup screen will take too much time and sometimes it reboots itself and crash on the app launch.
+I recommend this because I had massive success with the second option.
+Finally, I love my Mac to use like my Windows OS.
+I guess the New MacOS Ventura is hanging while I use it on my Mac Mini 2014 Model.
+Also, the startup screen will take too much time, and sometimes it reboots itself and crashes on the app launch.

 A faulty macOS update could affect the speed of Mac.
 To avoid this situation, reinstall the macOS on your MacBook or Mac.
 Here’s how it can be done on your M1 or Intel Mac,